paulrobertlloyd/paulrobertlloyd-v3/src/_posts/2017-03-19-designing_systems_part_3.markdown

 $color-link--active: lighten($color-brand--crimson, 10%);
 ~~~

 If we change our colour values later, we only need to change them in one place -- hopefully!

-Something I've been doing lately is using [Sass mixins][9] to manage different typographic presents and sizing scales:
+Something I've been doing lately is using [Sass mixins][9] to manage different typographic presents and sizes:

 ~~~ scss
 @mixin typeset($preset, $level) {